Depending on your course, you may be permitted extra time to write up your thesis after ending your formal enrolment at the University.

 You are personally liable for any continuation fees, regardless of your funding status.
 Extended scholarships (normally 3.5 years or longer) do not cover continuation fees, although they do continue to pay a stipend beyond your normal registration period.

-The continuation fee will be refunded if you submit your thesis within three months of the end of your normal registration period.
-To request a refund, please complete the refund request form and submit it with your thesis.
+The continuation fee will be refunded if you submit your thesis within three months of beginning your continuation period.
+To request a refund, please complete the refund request form send to firstname.lastname@example.org.

 Please note, fees paid for further extension periods are not refundable.